AnanyaDas162/Code-Collection-Hacktoberfest2022/README.md

 # Data-Structures-and-Algorithms
 This repository is for everyone who wants to participate in Hacktoberfest 2022.
-Anyone can contribute/add quality code or projects for your Swags (T- Shirt), must be relevant that can add some value to this repository.
 <br>
 <h1>Hacktober Fest 2022 For Everyone!</h1>
 <br>
 <img src = "https://github.com/AnanyaDas162/Data-Structures-and-Algorithms/blob/main/Images/download.jfif" alt= "Its time to contribute!!" height = "100%" width = "100%">
+<h1>Rewards ::</h1>
+<h6>You can get awesome goodies like T-Shirt and some stickers for FREE!!!</h6>
 <h1>Upload your Projects or DSA related Programs in any Language</h1>
 <h6>Use this project to make your first contribution to an open source project on GitHub!!</h6>
 <br>